csillag/builder-test/README.md

 This is a simple test app, implementing the coding challenge of an unnamed company

+A live version of this code is running at https://builder-test.meteorapp.com/.

 ## How to run?

 Just run `make`.